 Springfield, Ohio — A solid spring sports season has reaped individual rewards for 27 Wittenberg University athletes who were selected to All-North Coast Athletic Conference (NCAC) teams over the last two weeks.

-Announcements for softball and baseball, men's and women's lacrosse, and men's and women's tennis have come in separate releases from the NCAC office in recent weeks.
-Individual finishes at conference championship events determined All-NCAC selections in men's and women's track and field and men's golf.
+Announcements for men's and women's lacrosse, men's and women's tennis, softball and baseball have come in separate releases from the NCAC office.
+Individual finishes at conference championship events determined All-NCAC selections in men's golf and men's and women's track and field.